 Protein Shake or Green Smoothie

+A protein shake, especially one containing whey protein, can offer convenience and a rapid supply of amino acids, making it an excellent choice for post workout nutrition to aid in muscle recovery.
 Mix up half a banana and a scoop of protein powder along with almond milk for an easy post-workout meal that will refuel and rebuild your protein stores.

 If you have a little more time, you can fill up on other great nutrients by whipping up a quick green smoothie with some fruit, leafy greens, and protein powder.
-The liquid in these drinkable snacks also helps to re-hydrate you, also always important after a workout.
+The liquid in these drinkable snacks also helps to re-hydrate you, which is always important after a workout.
 Pro Tip: Chuze Blends onsite smoothie bars are available at our Broomfield CO gym, South Monaco CO gym, San Diego CA gym, Rancho Cucamonga CA gym, Corona CA gym, and Anaheim CA gym.